-- 1. 9.
-Where required for lakes categorized as Enhanced Management 1 or Enhanced Management 2, site-specific assessment will be prepared by a qualified professional in accordance with terms of reference approved by the City.
+- 8. Where required for lakes categorized as Enhanced Management 2, a site-specific assessment will be prepared by a qualified professional in accordance with terms of reference approved by the City.
 Site-specific assessments will consist of the following elements at a minimum: - a.
-Identification of recommended building and septic system (where appropriate) envelope and mitigation measures based on site specific soil and topographic conditions, including but not limited to, detailed construction mitigation plans, enhanced shoreline setbacks and buffers if necessary, measures for protecting natural vegetation, and stormwater management. - b.
-Monitoring to confirm that the vegetative buffer and stormwater mitigation measures are in place until such a time as construction is complete and an occupancy permit is issued and on an annual basis until such time as the lake is no longer listed on either Appendix X or Appendix Y. - c.
-The use of a septic system, if required, with soils that have a demonstrated ability to effectively eliminate phosphorus or equivalent septic abatement technologies will be required; and, - d.
-The report must be completed to the satisfaction of the Director of Planning Services and the recommendations of such a report including the monitoring and septic system requirements will be implemented through site plan control and/or other agreements registered on title.

-52. In Section 8.4, Groundwater Resources, by adding Section 8.4.3, Trout Lakes, as follows:

-"8.4.3 Lake Trout Lakes
+Identification of recommended building and septic system (where appropriate) envelope and mitigation measures based on site specific soil and topographic conditions, including but not limited to, detailed construction mitigation plans, enhanced shoreline setbacks and buffers if necessary, measures for protecting natural vegetation, and stormwater management. - Monitoring to confirm that the vegetative buffer and stormwater mitigation measures are in place until such a time as construction is complete and an occupancy permit is issued and on an annual basis until such time as the lake is no longer listed on Appendix B; and - c.
+The assessment must be completed to the satisfaction of the Director of Planning Services and the recommendations of such an assessment will be implemented through site plan control and/or other agreements registered on title. - 52.
+In Section 8.4, Groundwater Resources, by adding Section 8.4.3, Trout Lakes, as follows: 8.4.3 Lake Trout Lakes